 A technique was developed by USGS, modeled after Olmanson and others (2001), to estimate Secchi-disk transparency (eSDT) and corresponding estimated trophic state index (eTSI) values based on the Carlson's Trophic State Index (TSI) in inland lakes greater than 20 acres using Landsat satellite imagery.

 Remote Sensing - Reports/Fact Sheets

-We are interested to learn how the predicted water-quality data is being used.
-Please contact Lori Fuller at firstname.lastname@example.org with your information and project.
+We are interested to learn how the data is being used.
+Please contact Lori Fuller with your information and project.

 Shapefiles of the distributions are contained in a ZIP file (.ZIP).
-Microsoft® Windows® XP and Windows® 7 have a built-in programs that allows a file or folder to be compressed or uncompressed.
+Microsoft® Windows® 7 and up have a built-in programs that allows a file or folder to be compressed or uncompressed.
 You can also use WinZip®, PKZip®, or similar program to extract in Microsoft® Windows®; use Stuffit Expander™ or similar to unzip on Macintosh; Use UnZip or similar program to extract on UNIX® computers.

 NOTICE: Any use of trade, firm, or product names is for descriptive purposes only and does not imply endorsement by the U.S. Federal Government.

 "Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries."

 All other trademarks and trade names are the property of their respective owners.